hamajo75/Code-Snippets/C++/Classes/README.md

      5) Move assignment operator

 These rules help ensure proper resource management and prevent issues like memory leaks or undefined behavior when objects are copied, moved, or destroyed.

+## Inheritance
+### Access Types

+When deriving a class from a base class, the access specifier used determines how the members of the base class are accessible in the derived class:

+- **Public**: Interface stays the same.
+  - Public members of the base class remain public in the derived class.
+  - Protected members of the base class remain protected in the derived class.
+  - Private members of the base class are not accessible directly from the derived class.

+- **Protected**: public becomes protected.
+  - Public members of the base class become protected in the derived class.
+  - Protected members of the base class remain protected in the derived class.
+  - Private members of the base class are not accessible directly from the derived class.

+- **Private**: everything becomes private.
+  - Public members of the base class become private in the derived class.
+  - Protected members of the base class become private in the derived class.
+  - Private members of the base class are not accessible directly from the derived class.

+These access types control the visibility and accessibility of the base class members in the derived class, influencing how the derived class can interact with the base class.